cqframework/clinical_quality_language/Src/coffeescript/cql-execution/README.md

 test suite.

 To convert the CQL to CoffeeScript containing the JSON ELM representation, execute `cake build-test-data`.
-This will use the java _cql-to-js_ project to generate the _test/data/cql-test-data.coffee_ file containing the following exported variable declaration:
+This will use the java _cql-to-elm_ project to generate the _test/data/cql-test-data.coffee_ file containing the following exported variable declaration:

     ### And